mvolkmann/blog/src/python/jupyter.md

 This starts a local notebook server that listens on port 8888 and opens a browser tab to return the user interface for a browser-based IDE.
+If you close the browser tab and wish to open a new one to connect to the running server, browse localhost:8888.

 The left sidebar can contain many things depending on which of the icons on the left is activated.